tetratorus/agent/README.md

 If you're using an AI-powered editor, use this prompt to generate your agent's code structure:

 ```
-Generate a new agent implementation by:
+You will help to generate a new agent implementation by:
 1. Reading and analyzing:
    - This entire README.md for architecture and implementation guidelines
    - lib/base.py to understand the core Agent class